How to Build a Camper Van: ‘Big Blue’ Transformation

 We learned some important things on that maiden voyage in the van that we now love and call “BIG BLUE.”
 Most importantly: John was much longer than the existing bed, the bed was very uncomfortable (painful actually), and the gas gauge didn’t work.
 We kept a notebook in the van and jotted down ideas and solutions during the trip.
 Then, we returned home and got busy.

-After three years, many trips, and a lot of trial and error, we finally have a system that works for us.
+After three years, many trips, and a lot of trial and error to build a camper van that fits our needs, we finally have a system that works for us.
 Unlike most campervan blogs you may read, we decided to do a soft conversion.
 It was very important to me that we didn’t lose the versatility of also using the van to provide transportation for seven passengers.
 Now we can easily transform BIG BLUE from a deluxe shuttle queen, into a road trip campervan machine, and back again.
 Here’s how we do it.

 Camper Van Conversion How-To